-The most common symptoms of pons stroke are dizziness and vertigo, likely because the pons controls your sense of equilibrium.
+Pontine stroke may also have other unique symptoms such as dizziness and vertigo, likely because the pons controls your sense of equilibrium.

-Pontine stroke can also result in weakness on both sides of the body, not just one side.
-This can make pontine stroke difficult to diagnose without an MRI scan.
+A pontine stroke can also result in weakness on both sides of the body, not just one side like most strokes.
+This can make pontine strokes difficult to diagnose without an MRI scan.

 Treatment for Pontine Stroke